Math

 Try these fun math games for 5th graders, along with activities, warm-ups, and lesson plans to promote fun math learning in your classroom.
 When choosing which activities to offer, we thought not only about standards coverage, but also the need to differentiate and ensure access for all of your students.

-Activity 1: Venn Diagram Your Class
+Activity 1: Venn diagram your class

 The Venn diagram is more than a math object.
 It’s a way of organizing ideas that span every subject.
 Students know it and can talk about it.
 Here’s an activity that makes math real for students and can speak to what’s important to them.